 Traditional out-of-home advertising spans highway billboards, movie posters in subway systems, taxi top promotions, and much more.
-These ads, however, are increasingly turning digital, with digital out-of-home projected to account for 38.3% of out-of-home advertising, and the DOOH industry valued at $16.75 billion in 2019.
+These ads, however, are increasingly turning digital, with digital out-of-home's share in the global out-of-home ad market value reaching 33% in 2022 and DOOH ad revenues surpassing an estimated $13 billion in 2023.

 It’s not just traditional advertising platforms integrating DOOH ads.
-While billboard companies like Lamar and Clear Channel are moving digital, non-traditional publishers are monetizing their digital screens, for instance, TouchTunes inserts ads into their digital jukeboxes and Xevo monetizes their in-car dashboards.
-Any digital screen can potentially monetize with ads.
+While billboard companies like Lamar and Clear Channel are moving digital, non-traditional publishers are monetizing their digital screens.
+For instance, TouchTunes inserts ads into their digital jukeboxes and Xevo monetizes their in-car dashboards.
+Any digital screen has the potential to monetize with ads.

 In this article, we discuss what DOOH ads are, how to implement them, and why they are beneficial.